Judith Livingston

 Artist's Background

-Returning to London, in 1980, and then to Markham in 1983, provided additional exhibition and study venues for her.
+A corporate move returned them to London in 1980, then to Markham in 1983.
 In Markham, she immediately became active in the art community, holding executive positions in the Markham Group of Artists from 1983-89.
-During this period she attended the Ontario College of Art, was elected to The Society of Canadian Artists and The Canadian Society of Painters in Water Colour, serving on The C.S.P.W.C.
+During this same period she attended the Ontario College of Art, was elected to The Colour and Form Society, The Society of Canadian Artists and The Canadian Society of Painters in Water Colour, serving on the C.S.P.W.C.
 Executive as National Exhibition Chair.

 Artist Contact Information